|Nutritional Guidelines (per serving)|

 The lemon pudding recipe follows the Leon principle that what tastes good can also do you good, many of the recipes in the book are sugar, dairy, wheat or gluten-free—so there's plenty to enjoy even if you have a food allergy, intolerance or watching your weight.

-The Lemon Pudding Recipe was, apparently, one that Henry’s great granny Enid handed down to his mother.
-It was cut out from a newspaper and was called ‘Lemon Pudding’ – next to it Enid had written ‘delicious!’
-Try the recipe and I think you will agree.
-It is now one of my favourites.
+This recipe was, apparently, one that Henry’s great granny Enid handed down to his mother.
+It was cut out from a newspaper and was called ‘Lemon Pudding’—next to it Enid had written ‘delicious!’
+Try the recipe and we think you will agree.
+It is now one of our favorites.

-- 50 g/2 oz. unsalted butter (at room temperature, plus extra for greasing)
+- 2 oz./50 g. unsalted butter (at room temperature, plus extra for greasing)

 - 8 oz./225 g. golden caster sugar